Buyer GuideBuyer evaluation

 The honest summary

-The Shopify procurement space has four problems any decent tool needs to solve: see inventory, forecast what to order, send POs, close the loop on supplier replies.
-Most tools solve 1–2 of those well.
-LineNow is the first product that solves all four in one $50/month account, with two layers of AI underneath.
+The Shopify procurement space has four problems a serious tool needs to address: see inventory, forecast what to order, send POs, and close the loop on supplier replies.
+Many tools solve one or two of those well.
+LineNow is built to cover all four in one $100/month account, with AI used for both order recommendations and supplier-reply parsing.

 Start a 90-day free trial to see the difference.
-Connect Shopify, connect your email, place one order.
-The supplier-reply parsing alone is the moment most operators decide.
+Connect Shopify, connect your email, and place one order.
+Inspect whether supplier-reply parsing updates the PO, receiving expectation, and accounting context instead of only summarizing the email.

 Related